 RPM patient benefit #8: Better access to specialty care.

-On top of extending access to primary care to underserved regions, telehealth services like RPM can also connect patients with specialized care providers in different parts of the country.
+In addition to extending access to primary care to underserved regions, telehealth services like RPM can also connect patients with specialized care providers in different parts of the country.
 And, given the scarcity of specialists like cardiologists or pulmonologists in many rural communities, this access could make the critical difference for patients with chronic illnesses, or other health conditions or disorders.

 RPM patient benefit #9: A positive influence on mental health.